Lamb Shift in Light Muonic Atoms - Revisited

-Details for the case of vacuum polarization are given in Appendix\,A and in Ref.\cite{Borie05}.
+where $P_1,\,Q_2,$\,and $Q_4$ are defined in references \cite{RMP} and \cite{Borie05} and in Appendix A (Eq.(\ref{eq:rmp3})).
+Details of the calculation for the case of vacuum polarization are given in Appendix\,A and in Ref.\cite{Borie05}.
+Quite recently it has been pointed out that this calculation may have been done in a gauge that missed some contributions to retardation or two-photon-exchange effects \cite{Karshenboim2012}.

-To obtain the full relativistic and recoil corrections, one must add the difference between the expectation values of the Uehling potential calculated with relativistic and nonrelativistic wave functions, giving a total correction of 0.0169\,meV for muonic hydrogen.
-This is in very good agreement with the correction of
+To obtain the full relativistic and recoil corrections, one must add the difference between the expectation values of the Uehling potential calculated with relativistic and nonrelativistic wave functions.
+The results for all cases are summarized in Table\,\ref{tab:RR-recoil} These results are based on corrected values given in Ref.\,\cite{Karshenboim2012}.

-.0168\,meV calculated by Veitia and Pachucki \cite{Pachuki3}.
 The treatment presented here has the advantage of treating the main contribution relativistically and applying a small correction that can be calculated using first order perturbation theory.
-The K\"allen-Sabry contribution to the main term was included.
-For hydrogen, this adds 0.0002\,meV to the main term.
-The results for all cases are summarized in Table\,\ref{tab:RR-recoil}
+The purely relativistic correction to the K\"allen-Sabry contribution (i.e. to the main term) was not included.
+For hydrogen and deuterium, this contributes approximately 0.0002\,meV to the main term, For the helium isotopes the contribution is approximately 0.0037\,meV.
+These are so small that relativistic recoil corrections may be superfluous.

-A recent paper by Jentschura \cite{jentschura} overlooks the fact that a correction due to relativistic recoil was included in previous work \cite{Borie05} and adds an additional "correction" of -0.0039\,meV to the Lamb shift of muonic hydrogen in Eq.\,(3.3).
-This amounts to double counting this contribution, which is listed in Table\,\ref{tab:final} (and in ref\,\cite{Borie05}) as a "recoil correction to VP".

-This method is also used to calculate relativistic recoil corrections to the shift due to finite nuclear size when a model for the charge distribution is given.
+This method can also be used to calculate relativistic recoil corrections to the shift due to finite nuclear size when a model for the charge distribution is given.
 This was done by Friar \cite{friar79}; The recoil correction is given by: